yewin-mm/spring-data-jpa-join-table-example/README.md

     * After that, you can see the folder which you import from file in your Postman.

 * Now, you can 'Test' this project by calling API from Postman.
-    * Open your imported folder in postman and inside this folder, you will see 3 API and you can test it all.
+    * Open your imported folder in postman and inside this folder, you will see total of 3 API requests and you can test it all by clicking `Send` button and see the response.
     * Before testing, please make sure some data should be in `Role` table first.
     * You can check data in database too (here you can check data in tables (User, Role) by DBeaver tools or you can manually select query in your database console)